 (1965 - )

-DG recorded and released the disc of the resultant 65-minute cycle Mein Herz brennt with bass René Pape, voice Katharina Thalbach and the Dresden Sinfoniker conducted by John Carewe) was awarded Best World Premiere Recording at the Echo Classical Awards in Munich.
-In 2006, Rasch was commissioned by the ICA in London to collaborate with the Pet Shop Boys on a soundtrack for the silent film Battleship Potemkin and a live, screened performance took place in London's Trafalgar Square.
+In 2002 Rasch received a commission from the Dresdner Sinfoniker.
+The resultant work – a 65-minute song cycle based on the music and lyrics of German industrial metal band Rammstein entitled Mein Herz brennt – premiered to great critical acclaim in Dresden and Berlin before being revived at the Helsinki Musica Nova Festival.
+A Deutsche Grammophon recording of the work (featuring René Pape, Katharina Thalbach and the Dresden Sinfoniker conducted by John Carewe) was awarded Best World Premiere Recording at the Echo Classical Awards in Munich.
+In 2006, Rasch was commissioned by London’s ICA to collaborate with the Pet Shop Boys on a soundtrack for the silent film Battleship Potemkin and a live, screened performance took place in London's Trafalgar Square.

 Meanwhile, interest in his music grew in Great Britain.
 Rasch’s Piano Trio, commissioned by the BBC for the 2006 Cheltenham Festival, received highly appreciative reviews whilst in May 2009 Vladimir Jurowski and the LPO introduced Mein Herz brennt to London.
 In 2009 the Two Moors Festival and pianist Andreas Haefliger commissioned two new works: a setting of Oskar Kokoschka's poem Die Traumenden Knaben for 'Pierrot' ensemble, and a String Quartet, inspired by a Fra Angelico painting, for the Kuss Quartet.